 What is an Australian Apprenticeship?

-Australian Apprenticeships (often referred to as apprenticeships or traineeships) are a great way to earn an income while learning new skills and they are available to anyone of working age (15-64 years).
+Australian Apprenticeships (often referred to as apprenticeships or traineeships) are a great way to earn an income while learning new skills.
+They are available to anyone of working age (15-64 years).
+They enable you to combine work with study and are available in over 500 different occupations.

 What are the benefits of apprenticeships or traineeships?

-- have a nationally recognised qualification on completion that can take you anywhere in Australia and one that is held in high regard in many overseas countries as well.
+- get a nationally recognised qualification that is held in high regard in many overseas countries

 - be debt free (no HECS-HELP or FEE-HELP debt).

-You can even begin your Australian Apprenticeship while you're still at school.
+You can even begin your Australian Apprenticeship while you're still at school, through a Australian Schools-based Apprenticeship.

 How much does it pay?

-As an Australian Apprentice you would usually be employed under a federal or state award or agreement.
-The wage varies depending on a number of factors including which year of training you are in, the type of Australian Apprenticeship you are doing and the industry or occupation.
-You will also have the same rights to superannuation, workers’ compensation and other entitlements or requirements as all other workers in Australia.
+Australian Apprentices are usually employed under a federal or state award or agreement.
+Your wage depends on your year of training, the type of Australian Apprenticeship you are doing and your industry or occupation.
+You will have the same rights to superannuation, workers’ compensation and other entitlements as all other workers in Australia.

-What kind of occupations do apprenticeships and traineeships cover?
+What kind of jobs do apprenticeships and traineeships cover?

-Employers can offer Australian Apprenticeships in many different occupations, from traditional trades like plumbing and carpentry right through to traineeships in business administration and warehousing.
+You can undertake an Australian Apprenticeships in many different occupations.
+From traditional trades like plumbing and carpentry right through to traineeships in business administration and warehousing.

-More than 500 occupations are available as Australian Apprenticeships and in a variety of certificate levels, so chances are there’ll be one that matches your interests.
+More than 500 occupations are available as Australian Apprenticeships.
+These are available in a variety of certificate levels, so chances are there’ll be one that matches your interests.

 How long does an Australian Apprenticeship take?

-- An Australian Apprenticeship can take from one to four years to complete, depending on whether it is an apprenticeship or traineeship and the qualification you undertake.
+- An Australian Apprenticeship can take from one to four years to complete.
+This depends on whether it is an apprenticeship or traineeship and the specific qualification.

 - Australian Apprenticeships are ‘competency based’ which means you can complete your training sooner if you get to the required skill levels more quickly than usual.

-- You may be granted course credits for any prior workplace experience or skills you already have, potentially reducing your formal training time.
+- You may be granted course credits for prior workplace experience or skills you already have.
+This can potentially reduce your formal training time.

 - Training pathways and durations are set by state or territory governments in consultation with industry.